-Dr. Gary Gilkeson is a professor of medicine/microbiology and immunology.
-He is also an associate dean for faculty affairs and faculty development.
+Dr. Gary Gilkeson is a Distinguished University Professor of medicine/microbiology and immunology.
+He is also an Associate Dean for Faculty Affairs and Faculty Development.
 He received his undergraduate degree from Baylor University and his medical degree from the University of Texas Southwestern Medical School.
 He subsequently completed his internal medicine training at the University of North Carolina, Chapel Hill.
 Following four years as a Medical Officer in the Air Force, he completed a rheumatology fellowship at Duke University Medical Center in 1989.
-He joined the faculty of Duke at that time and achieved the position of associate professor of medicine prior to moving to MUSC in 1996.
+He joined the faculty of Duke at that time and achieved the position of Associate Professor of Medicine prior to moving to MUSC in 1996.

 Dr. Gilkeson is the author of over 250 publications and has received numerous honors including summa cum laude graduate of Baylor University and was a third-year Alpha Omega Alpha initiate at UT Southwestern.
 He has served on numerous NIH study sections and journal editorial boards.
 He has served on the national board of directors for both the Arthritis Foundation and the Lupus Foundation of America.
 He has served on numerous national committees for both the Arthritis Foundation, the American College of Rheumatology, and the Research and Education Foundation of the ACR.